Ankojin/cloudops-ankoji/Pipelines/VM-Creation/documentation/Pipeline-GUI-Options.md

 # Pipeline GUI Options

 ## Overview
-When running the VM Creation pipeline through Azure DevOps, you'll see a GUI form with the following options.
+When running the VM Creation pipeline through Azure DevOps, you'll see a simplified GUI form focused on mandatory tags.

 ## 📋 Required Parameters